SanderMertens/flecs/docs/FAQ.md

 No, a query for `Position, Velocity` matches with the same entities as `Velocity, Position`.

 ### Can I add/remove components in a system?
 Yes, you can use the regular add/remove functions in systems.
 Note however that these operations will not have an immediate effect, as they are _deferred_ until the end of the frame.
-See this diagram on staging for more information: https://github.com/SanderMertens/flecs/blob/master/docs/Manual.md#staging-flow
+See [this diagram](Manual.md#staging-flow) on staging for more information.

 ### Why are updates to components made by my system lost?
 If you have a system in which you both write to component arrays as well as adding/removing components from your entity, it may happen that you lose your updates.
 A solution to this problem is to split up your system in two, one that sets the component values, and one that adds/removes the components.